 "There has been much debate around banking centers on whether the branch is 'dead:' this is an interesting theoretical discussion, but it has little bearing on reality.
 Also, it is useless for banks that are grappling with how to make the most of existing networks," said Lawrence Freeborn, senior research analyst, IDC Financial Insights.
 "Just as the rise of new technology has threatened the branch in the past few years, it also holds the key to their continued relevance.
 By implementing the right solutions, a bank can ensure that its branches are cost-effective and play their role in offering an excellent customer experience."

 "The branch is here to stay for decades and will continue to offer a major competitive edge over digital-only financial services," said Andrei Charniauski, Head of Europe, IDC Financial Insights.
 "This does not mean that banks can simply rest on their past successes — the branch must evolve consistently with other channels to continue delivering its unique value.
 Introducing innovative technology solutions will enable branch employees to serve clients in branches according to modern customer experience demands."

-Applications, Customer relationship management applications, Customer relationship management applications, Enterprise mobility, Financial resource management, Networks, Sales enablement, Wireless LAN infrastructure, eCommerce
+Applications, Customer relationship management applications, Digital transformation strategies, Enterprise mobility, Financial resource management, Innovation strategies, Networks, Sales enablement, Wireless LAN infrastructure, eCommerce